 Throughout the Hajj, the largest annual gathering of people on Earth, the pilgrimage is marked by a total absence of any disagreements or altercations among the pilgrims.
 Courtesy and helping others are the norm.
 Peace, serenity and piety pervade the entire pilgrimage and the pilgrims.

 At the conclusion of the Hajj, the pilgrim has a profound feeling of having gone through a life-transforming spiritual experience.
-He comes away with pride in having successfully performed a ritual dedicated to God and in belonging to a huge family of people that shares the same religious beliefs.
-And he has acquired a sense of humility, inner calm, brotherhood and strength that lasts a lifetime.
+They come back with pride in having successfully performed a ritual dedicated to God and in belonging to a huge family of people that shares the same religious beliefs.
+And they have acquired a sense of humility, inner calm, community and strength that lasts a lifetime.